johnnymedhanie/pyLarmClock/README.md

 # pyLarmClock
-a simple alarm clock using builtin libraries.
-I did this mainly to keep my python skills in some use during summer school.
+a simple pythonalarm clock using builtin libraries.
+I did this mainly to keep my python skills sharp use during summer school.
 Mainly for fun.

 -- next:
   add gui